CMPSC-304-Robotic-Agents-Spring-2024/course_information/README.md

 There is no required textbook for this course.
 All reading material will be provided by the instructor and linked on the [course schedule](#Schedule).

+### Community Guidelines

+Interactions of students amongst themselves, as well as with the course instructor and the Technical Leaders must be respectful at all times.
+All members of the course are expected to contribute to the classroom environment being welcoming, inclusive, and engaging.

+Course members are representatives of this course, Computer and Information Science department, and Allegheny College, when engaging in the local community, and as such must present the best representation of themselves.
+All members must learn about the community with which they are to engage and consider the impacts of their communications, actions and interactions in the community.

+When working as a team, all project decisions should be made as a team.
+Team members must decide how they conduct the work, divide the work as needed, and should hold each other accountable.
+All project work must be completed in a branch on GitHub, and allow for appropriate GitHub flow process using Pull Requests and Merges.
+Team members should use Discord and GitHub to communicate with each other about the project.

+Each team is responsible for the hardware they work with during each project.
+All supplies taken out of ALIC need to be documented in the project's report.
+All tools and supplies must be returned to ALIC when are no longer in use.

 ### Policies

 #### Grading